Oto Biederman: Jaroslav Pavlíček (27)

 Another one of Biederman's victims became the former accomplice Pavlíček.
-He had inherited land in Prague, which Ivan Vrábel wanted to take possession of and use them for business.
+He had inherited land in Prague, which Ivan Vrábel wanted to take possession of and use it for business.
 Vrábel told Pavlíček his intention to buy the land at a fair price, scheduling a meeting on September 28 together with Biederman, who would pick him up at his parents' house.
 The former invited the latter to his room and settled Pavlíček on the couch, before opening a wardrobe, taking out a submachine gun and shooting Pavlíček six times.
 Because it seemed that he was still moving, Biederman stabbed him in the heart with a dagger.
 He then put the body in the wardrobe and buried the body at night near the house.
-His family was present at home during the murder, but they weren't surprised from the gunshots, as Biederman reportedly often shot in his room.
+His family was present at home during the murder, but they weren't surprised by the gunshots, as Biederman reportedly often shot in his room.
 However, the gang did not gain any land, because it was not fully transferred to Pavlíček at the time of his death.

 Tomáš Bleier (45)

 At the end of 1995, Vrábel was approached by a group of entrepreneurs in Litvínov.
 A pair of men from the Vsetín District owed 2,000,000 CZK for the taken goods, and so the entrepreneurs had therefore chosen for one of them to be murdered.
 The victim chosen was Tomáš Bleier.
 The gang members to undertake the job were Chládek, Biederman and a new member – Miroslav Karnoš.
 They would lure him with a profitable deal, and at their first meeting in Valašské Meziříčí, Bleier told them he was only interested in the trade of non-ferrous metal.
 Under this pretext, the group invited him to the Apollo Hotel on 17 January 1996.
-Biederman secured a hotel room using a stolen ID card, in which he, Karnoš and Bleier would meet in, with Chládek waiting prepared in the car.
+Biederman secured a hotel room using a stolen ID card, in which he, Karnoš and Bleier would meet, with Chládek waiting prepared in the car.
 They began discussing the sale of copper.
 Bleier, however, settled in a chair, making it impossible for a planned attack.
 It was only when he was asked about the size of the promised copper that Karnoš had prompted him to the window to show a warehouse near the hotel.
 As Bleier stood up and walked to the window, Biederman put his hand over his mouth and stabbed him in the stomach with a dagger.
 When Bleier slumped down, both men punched him several times in the throat and chest.
 They robbed the body, put it in bed, locked the room and broke the key and lock.